 (c) bi-monthly video-teleconference (VTC) sessions with a small group of cohort members and a program mentor,

 (d) two intensive course residency weeks at the Antiochian Village Conference & Retreat Center,

 (e) professional pastoral care supervision with our faculty supervisors, making use of locally-placed work in ministry over 2 years,

 (f) a robust research project in the field of pastoral care that demonstrates a firm foundation in Orthodox pastoral theology and culminates in a major thesis.

 The core coursework is completed during the first two years of the program, with each year containing one intensive, week-long residency course at the Antiochian Village Conference & Retreat Center in western Pennsylvania, and six non-resident courses accomplished in pairs within three reading terms (summer, fall, and spring).
-Strong emphasis is placed on real-time application of ideas from the course materials into local ministry, and students are encouraged to prioritize and invest most deeply in course materials that can make an immediate impact on their setting in ministry. the completion of both full years of program coursework, students will advance to the guided research and thesis phase.
+Strong emphasis is placed on real-time application of ideas from the course materials into local ministry, and students are encouraged to prioritize and invest most deeply in course materials that can make an immediate impact on their setting in ministry.
+Upon the completion of both full years of program coursework, students will advance to the guided research and thesis phase.

 Supervised ministry placement will not necessarily require students to volunteer hours outside of their current work and ministry settings.
 Clergy, members of the helping professions, and lay persons active in volunteer ministries with suffering, disoriented, or distressed persons and families will likely be able to complete their practicum without changing their current schedule.
 Students who do not have such schedules already in place will work with the program supervisors to determine a local opportunity that will provide a suitable place to gain experience and contact with people in need.